natcap/invest/ci/release/bugfix-autorelease-branch-pr-body.md

 When the PR was created, the bugfix release tag $BUGFIX_VERSION should have been created on `$TARGET_BRANCH`, which should also have triggered builds for python wheels as well as Windows and Mac binaries.
-These binaries will be automatically uploaded to the draft release object at https://github.com/$GITHUB_REPOSITORY/releases/tag/$BUGFIX_VERSION.
+These binaries will be automatically uploaded to the release object at https://github.com/$GITHUB_REPOSITORY/releases/tag/$BUGFIX_VERSION.

 ## If something doesn't look right